-17.13 (a) At least one suitable life buoy marked with the yacht's name and equipped with a drogue, pealess whistle, a self-igniting light having a duration of two hours.
-Life buoys shall be predominantly brightly coloured and fitted with reflector tape each side.
+At least one suitable lifebuoy marked with the yacht's 17.13 a) name and equipped with a drogue, pealess whistle and self-igniting light having a duration of two hours.
+Lifebuoys shall be predominantly brightly coloured and fitted with reflector tape on each side.